 [If $w = a_0...a_k$, answer the questions "Is a_l the final letter of register i?" from the back of the word.
 If one of the questions gets a negative answer, answer "no".
-If the answer is positive, move the final letter to a scratch register and continue.
-If all k+1 checks are positive, move the word back from the scratch register and answer "yes".]
+If the answer is positive, move the final letter to an unused register and continue.
+If all k + 1 checks are positive, move the word back from the unused register and answer "yes".]

-Note that some of these operations and questions require the use of scratch space to store information that would otherwise be lost: it is not always possible to perform an operation on \mathbb{W}^{n+1} with only n+1 many registers.
-E.g., copying the content of register i to register j in Example 4.9 (12) requires the storage of the word in a scratch register k.
+Note that some of these operations and questions require unused registers to store information that would otherwise be lost.
+It is not always possible to perform an operation on \mathbb{W}^{n+1} with only n+1 many registers as we might need additional storage space to perform our operations.
+E.g., copying the content of register i to register j in Example 4.8 (12) requires the storage of the word in a register k.
+Of course, the exact choice of k does not matter.
+We call these additional registers scratch registers or scratch space.
+This indicates that for many purposes, the notion of strong equivalence of register machines is too strong: it requires that all snapshots are the same, including the information on the scratch registers.